alepouna/msfs-fix-atmosphere-parameters/README.md

 ## Contributing

 Pull requests & issues are welcome.
+If you have the MS Store version of MSFS, do share your Hex findings so we can modify this app to do both.